Drake in California

 or for a place to repair his ships.

 After reaching land in Oregon, at the Oregon Dunes, near Coos Bay, Drake headed south, seeking a safe harbor.

 Landing in California

+Drake's ship The Golden Hind landed in a coastal harbor, which Drake named New Albion, after nearby white cliffs which reminded him of England's White Cliffs of Dover.
+His crew unloaded the ship and keelhauled it on a beach, where they built a stone fort and spent five weeks repairing their ship.